o0Zz/ha-climate2mqtt/doc/Hardware_ESP32.md

 ![ESP32 Schematic](img/esp32_schema.png)

-A jumper is provided to completely disconnect power from the ESP32.
+A jumper has been added to completely disconnect power from the ESP32.
 This allows safe reflashing or debugging without injecting 5V signals into the heat pump during development.

 ## Board Pictures